Last Updated: Mar 2022

 NW and is flyable from NW to W wind directions.
 Thermal activity can be present

 starting mid-day.
-This site is acceptable for pilots with either a H3 or P3
+This site is acceptable for pilots

-rating.
-H2 and P2 rated pilots are allowed to fly the site in benign conditions
+are allowed to fly the site in benign conditions under

-under supervision of a site monitor.
-Pilots
+the supervision of a site monitor.

-capable of launching on a severe slope.
+Pilot should be capable of launching on a severe slope.

 soaring and thermalling.
 Weak gusts of up to 14 mph